dfinity/interface-spec/spec/index.md

 :::

 ### Request: Sync Call {#http-sync-call}
-Synchronous update calls, or `call and await`, are a form of update calls (See [Call]{#http-call}) where the replica will wait with replying to the user until the call has been processed by execution.
-This means the user will receive a certified result of the call, and thus *do not* need to poll [`read_state`](#http-read-state) to determine the status of the call.
+A synchronous update call, or "call and await", is a type of update [call](#http-call) where the replica will wait with replying to the user until the call has been processed and the result has been added to the replicated state.
+This means the user will receive a certified result of the call, and thus __do not need to poll__ [`read_state`](#http-read-state) to determine the status of the call.
 In order to make a synchronous update call to a canister, the user makes a POST request to `/api/v2/canister/<effective_canister_id>/sync_call`.
 The request body consists of an authentication envelope with a `content` map with the following fields:

 -   `request_type` (`text`): Always `sync-call`